vtoure/causal-extractor/README.md

 ## Installation

 ## Data
-The causal interactions are available in the following formats:
+The causal interactions are available in the [results](https://github.com/vtoure/causal-extractor/tree/master/results) in the following formats:
 * SIF
 * PSI-MITAB2.8